WHY THIS MATTERS

 Yes, we’ve always preserved the old songs…and sung new ones, too.
 Our roots in songs of the day harmonized by ear continue —whether an anthem of social change from the Sixties, or a Broadway hit from the 2000s, or a Tin Pan Alley chestnut.
 In 2019 alone, we’ve added 120 new titles spanning eras, genres, and degrees of difficulty.

-We add more than 500 songs per year to our YouTube channel, which reaches 133,000 subscribers annually.
+We add more than 500 songs per year to our YouTube channel, which reaches more than 140,000 subscribers annually.
 That same mix of historical preservation (curating treasures of the past) and innovation (making new things of beauty) means listeners can stumble into barbershop while looking for a current pop song…and be led into classic barbershop gems.

 The human history of the Barbershop Harmony Society is reflected in the memorabilia we leave behind: show programs, contest photos, stage costumes, trinkets, patches, writings, and anything else you can slap a barberpole on.
 Our historical archives fill a huge storeroom in Harmony Hall, our headquarters building in Nashville, Tennessee.